The Potala,and the Tibetan cityaround it.

 From across the square.

 Photography inside the Potala is forbidden; the photograph everyone wants is the one from the square below at dawn.
-We bring you at first light, with the morning pilgrims already prostrating, and we time the interior visit to our permit slot at mid-morning.
+We bring you at first light, with morning pilgrims already prostrating along the Lingkhor circuit, and we time the interior visit to the permit slot at mid-morning.
+The interior is a one-way route: about an hour, narrow staircases, a steep climb up the front face.
+The thin air makes it feel longer than it is.

 The Barkhor circuit